 Qualified graduate students are often in a much better position than many researchers to handle the diversity of systems expectations we will encounter.
 In addition, these graduate students represent the future of the community, so involving them in this process early will help push this process forward.
 However, participation in the AEC can provide useful insight into both the value of artifacts, the process of artifact evaluation, and help establish community norms for artifacts.
 We therefore seek to include a broad cross-section of the POPL community on the AEC.

 Naturally, the AEC chairs will devote considerable attention to both mentoring and monitoring the junior members of the AEC, helping to educate the students on their responsibilities and privileges.

 Submit an Artifact

-After your paper has been accepted, please go to the website to register and submit an artifact.
+After your paper has been accepted, please go to https://popl18aec.hotcrp.com to register an artifact.